 Mistakes happen in medicine, but that doesn’t mean that negligence should be tolerated.
 It’s important to hold healthcare providers accountable for the decisions that they make in your care, whether they’re individual doctors or entire hospitals.
 Whether it’s making a mistake in your prescription, not paying close enough attention to who they employee, or otherwise not taking appropriate actions in an emergency, hospitals and other healthcare providers need to be held responsible for how they treat their patients.

-If you or a loved one have been a victim of a medical malpractice, you are urged to contact the Indianapolis Medical Malpractice Attorneys of Wilson Kehoe Winingham.
-The lawyers at WKW can help you get the compensation you deserve.
+If you or a loved one have been a victim of a medical malpractice, you are urged to contact the attorneys of Wilson Kehoe Winingham.
+An experienced Indianapolis medical malpractice lawyer at WKW can help you get the compensation you deserve.
 Call 317.920.6400 or fill out an online contact form for a free, no-obligation case evaluation.

 Medical malpractice and medical negligence are different but very much related in that medical malpractice…